Children aged 11-18 years.

 - Experience of including people with special educational needs and disabilities

 Farlingaye High School is committed to providing high quality teaching and learning provision.
-We promote equality and appreciation of diversity; promote and achieve the highest standards of behaviour; develop independence and creativity; develop positive links with parents and the local and wider community.
-We have a range of interventions across the school to support children with SEND.
+We promote equality and appreciation of diversity; promote and achieve the highest standards of behaviour; develop independence and creativity; develop positive links with parents / carers and the local and wider community.
+We have a range of interventions across the school to support children with special educational needs.

 Identifying students’ additional needs